 STEM in SONG is all about encouraging girls to engage with the STEM subjects, with music as the hook.

-Through songs, performances and a great new video, STEM in SONG is intended to open up Science, Technology, Engineering and Maths in an entertainingly different way.
+Through songs and performances STEM in SONG is intended to open up Science, Technology, Engineering and Maths in an entertainingly different way.

 Other songs in the Stem in Song programme include:

 Cavendish's Atomes by Elspeth Brooke Text by Margaret Cavendish, the 17th century poet and science writer

 A Great Tree by Christopher Fox Text from Charles Darwin's The Origin of Species